How to remove background from a picture

 - Download your image.

 With Adobe Express, you can remove the background of any image.
 For the best results, choose an image where the subject has clear edges with nothing overlapping.
-After you upload your image, the background will be automatically removed in an instant.
+After you upload your image, the background will be instantaneously removed.
 Then you can download the new image as a PNG file with a transparent background to save, share, or keep editing.

 To see the tool in action, watch this short video on how to remove the background from an image in Adobe Express.